-The 2023 Bonds are issued in fully registered book-entry-only form and are subject to optional redemption prior to maturity in the manner and upon the terms and conditions set forth in the Official Statement, dated March \\\, 2023.
+The Series 2025 Bonds are issued in fully registered book-entry-only form and are not subject to optional redemption prior to maturity.

-As Bond Counsel to the Authority, we have examined certified copies of the Bond Resolution and the Guaranty Ordinance, an executed copy of the Award Certificate and such statutes of the State and such resolutions of the Authority and the County (solely with respect to the Guaranty Ordinance) and proceedings relating thereto as we have deemed necessary to enable us to render the opinions set forth below.
-We have also examined and relied upon the proceedings authorizing the issuance of the 2023 Bonds, certain certifications and agreements (including a Certificate as to Non-Arbitrage and Other Tax Matters ("Nonarbitrage Certificate") executed by the Authority and intended to satisfy certain provisions of the Internal Revenue Code of 1986, as amended ("Code"), and applicable Treasury Regulations), receipts and other documents which we have considered relevant.
-We have also examined a specimen of the 2023 Bond and have relied on certifications as to the execution and authentication of the 2023 Bonds.
+As Bond Counsel to the Authority, we have examined certified copies of the Bond Resolution and the Guaranty Ordinance, and such statutes of the State and such resolutions of the Authority and the County (solely with respect to the Guaranty Ordinance) and proceedings relating thereto as we have deemed necessary to enable us to render the opinions set forth below.
+We have also examined and relied upon the proceedings authorizing the issuance of the Series 2025 Bonds, certain certifications and agreements (including a Certificate as to Non-Arbitrage and Other Tax Matters ("Nonarbitrage Certificate") executed by the Authority and intended to satisfy certain provisions of the Internal Revenue Code of 1986, as amended ("Code"), and applicable Treasury Regulations), receipts and other documents which we have considered relevant.
+We have also examined a specimen of the Series 2025 Bond and have relied on certifications as to the execution and authentication of the Series 2025 Bonds.
 We have assumed that all documents, records and other instruments examined by us are genuine, accurate and complete and we have not undertaken to verify the factual matters set forth in any certificates or other documents by independent investigation.